katnarra/Transfer-Learning-Retinal-Images/README.md

 cases of glaucoma and AMD.
 To see how the balancing of class frequencies affects the performance, two different loss functions were implemented to replace the originally used Binary Cross-Entropy, focall loss and class-balanced loss.

-In this project, the class importance weights and the focusing parameter were set to α = [0.4, 0.7, 0.75], γ = 2, respectively.
+In this project, the class importance weights and the focusing parameter were set to α = [0.4, 0.7, 0.75], γ = 2, respectively.
 The values for α come from the class frequencies: the higher frequency, the lower importance.
 The chosen weights for CB loss were 0.59, 4, and 4.88 for DR, G, and AMD, respectively.